Syntax

 <p>Latte</p>

-prefix we can alter the behavior so that the functionality applies only to the body of the
+prefix, we can modify the behavior so that it applies only to the inner part of the element:

 <div n:inner-foreach="$items as $item">